mhdsulaimzed/HR_management/spec.md

-OBJECTIVE :
+# OBJECTIVE :
  Python script that converts data from a CSV file into vCard Virtual Visiting Card files.

-Purpose:
+# Purpose:

 The actuall purpose of this code is to read informations of employees from csv file and make a virtual visiting card files for each person

-Input :
+# Input :

 inputs a csv file containing information of employees through commandline

-Output :
+# Output :

 Makes a directory containing txt files of virtual visiting cards named the last name of the employee

-How to Execute ?
+# Usage :

-This script should be executed through command line by passing cvs-filename as an argument,therefore main gets hitted and therefor executes
+This script should be executed through command line by passing csv-filename as an argument and returns files with